· 3 min read

 Now, as COVID cases decline and vaccines roll out, some cities are reopening their aquatic centers, many with limited capacity and heightened safety measures.
 The backyard swimming pool trend is also expected to continue.
 You may be wondering if it’s safe to head back into the water.

-Theresa Bellish, a water safety expert at NSF International, says there are ways to ensure your return to the water — in your backyard pool or hot tub or the public pool — is as safe as it can be.
+Theresa Bellish, a water safety expert at NSF, says there are ways to ensure your return to the water — in your backyard pool or hot tub or the public pool — is as safe as it can be.

 Here she talks about tips for a safer pool and swim.

 “The pool itself should be safe, generally speaking.
 If it is properly chlorinated, organisms are killed, but there are other safety measures to consider,” says Theresa.
 “The physical safety of the pool environment is very important.”
 For example, if a pool has a life ring with a rope or there is a phone nearby in case of emergency.

 Pools are a great source of fun and entertainment, but families should not forget about safety concerns, Bellish says.
 Consider these facts: In the U.S., drowning takes an average of 3,500-4,000 lives per year (which is an average of 10 per day).
 Drowning is the leading cause of unintentional injury-related death for children ages one to four.